 She can be contacted by email at Debbie@viavt.org.

-Melissa Battah began organizing in the Barre-Montpelier area in 2010.
-She has decades of NGO experience focusing on Economic Justice, Housing, Cultural Education and Gender/Ethnic/Racial Equity.
+Melissa began organizing in the Barre-Montpelier area in 2011.
+She has decades of NGO experience focusing on Economic Justice, Housing, Cultural Education, Immigration and Gender/Ethnic/Racial Equity.
 Prior to beginning her work with VIA, Melissa mentored middle school students in Florida; coordinated prayer journeys in Thailand; and managed resource development for a community organizing group in Nazareth, Israel.

-She graduated from Palm Beach Atlantic University with a BA Religion and SIT Graduate Institute with a MA Conflict Transformation and Sustainable Development.
+She graduated from Palm Beach Atlantic University with a BA in Religion and from SIT Graduate Institute with a MA in Conflict Transformation and Sustainable Development.
 Melissa lives in Barre Town with her husband and two children.
 When not organizing, she can be found reading, digging in the dirt or traveling with her family.

 She can be contacted by email at Melissa@viavt.org.